method-inc/bamboozled/Readme.md

 ## Todo:

 1. Write tests!
+2. Implement CRUD so the gem is not read-only any more.
-2. Implement photos endpoints
+2. Implement photos endpoints.
-3. Implement metadata endpoints
+3. Implement metadata endpoints.
-4. Implement last change information endpoints
+4. Implement last change information endpoints.

 ## Contributing